 The gentle rise and fall of the mourning dove's (Zenaida macroura) call echoes its soft, gray-brown body.
 Look closer and you’ll see that males of this species have a neck that is ringed with pale purple-pink iridescent feathers and a breast painted with light pink.
 Males are only slightly larger than females, with males weighing around 6 ounces and females weighing around 5.5 ounces when mature, but both sexes have large wingspans at more than 17 inches across.
 These gentle birds are known for their ability to change course quickly in flight, despite their robust bodies, and can fly at up to 55 miles per hour.
 When it comes time to nest, mourning doves generally mate for life and raise their young together.
+Here are some other interesting mourning dove facts.

 Mourning doves are sexually mature within 1 year of birth.
 They mate primarily from spring to fall but are able to mate year round and produce several clutches of young each year.
 When a male is ready to mate, he circles in a courtship flight and chases rivals from an area where he desires to nest.
 To lure in a mate, he perches in an open area and sings a lilting coo that is louder than his usual call.
 Once he has attracted a mate, they pair for life.